TobiasRp/cut/README.md

 ### Usage

-When using modern cmake, you can add directly use this project by adding it as a _subdirectory_.
+When using modern cmake, you can directly use this project by adding it as a _subdirectory_.